What is physical distancing and how can it help prevent COVID-19?

 Why might it be hard to encourage physical distancing behaviours in LMIC settings?

-However physical distancing behaviours may pose an even bigger challenge in low and middle income countries (LMICs).
+However, physical distancing behaviours may pose an even bigger challenge in low and middle income countries (LMICs).
 This is because:

 • People in LMICs may be more likely to live in environments that make physical distancing challenging.
 For example people in LMIC settings are more likely to have more people living in a household with them (making it harder to limit transmission if any one individual gets COVID-19) and are more likely to have intergenerational families (in some settings this may create more of a risk for vulnerable individuals - but not all).
 Larger proportions of the population may also live in informal settlements in urban areas or camps for displaced populations.
 These densely populated environments often also have lower rates of water, sanitation and hygiene access, more limited access to health care and face other chronic health challenges.
 Together, this means that populations living in these settings are more vulnerable to infection and may experience more severe outcomes due to reduced treatment access.

 • People in LMICs are more likely to be adversely affected by the secondary impacts of physical distancing measures.
 The closure of workplaces, schools and other services has had substantial effects on the global economy.
-People in LMIC settings are more likely to rely on informal sources of daily income and are therefore more likely to experience loss of income at this time.
+People in LMIC settings are more likely to rely on informal sources of daily income and are therefore more likely to experience losses of income at this time.
 There may also be fewer formal systems to support people if there are disruptions to local markets and supply chains or disruptions to key health care services.

 What practical actions can be used to promote physical distancing in low and middle income countries?

-In this section we provide a summary of some general principles of behavior change that can be used for promoting and communicating about physical distancing in low and middle income country (LMIC) settings.
+In this section we provide a summary of some general principles of behaviour change that can be used for promoting and communicating about physical distancing in low and middle income country (LMIC) settings .
 Many of the specific examples described in this section are the results of a working session run by The Curve about physical distancing in LMICs.
 Note that because physical distancing is a new behaviour, none of these ideas have yet been evaluated, but they are based on behavioural theory and community-level innovations.
-To select which of these actions may be relevant to the settings where you are working, we recommend assessing current behavior among your target population to identify the main barriers and drivers of physical distancing, then review this list and see which actions may enable you to address some of these barriers.
+To select which of these actions may be relevant to the settings where you are working, we recommend assessing current behaviour among your target population to identify the main barriers and drivers of physical distancing, then review this list and see which actions may enable you to address some of these barriers.

 Communicate about transmission: This includes simplified information about how COVID-19 transmits from one person to the next and how physical distancing interrupts transmission by reducing in-person interactions.
 If people don’t understand transmission, physical distancing and the social compromises associated with it will not make sense for people.
 Visual communications, such as simple videos or images, can be impactful in communicating how the virus spreads.
 Try to tailor these to your context so that they depict people who look like your population.
 The video below from Development Media International is a nice example of how this was done in Burkina Faso.